Recently I have been reading one of those free kindle books called “The History of the United States” by a gentleman called Cecil Chesterton.

 Hamilton himself could not be President because he was not born in the States, but had much influence in the house (as it was mostly dominated by Federalists).

 Although Thomas Jefferson was a fierce opponent to Hamilton’s beliefs.
 Hamilton recognised that Burr was the wrong choice – he was dedicate to the rise of his own career and he felt he would not serve the best interests of the country.
-So he used his influence among the Federalists to back Jefferson, who won and became the third president – and the rest is history.
+So he used his influence among the Federalists to back Jefferson, who won and became the third president – and the rest as they say is history.

 What’s the lessons learned?